Roll20/roll20-character-sheets/README.md

 ##Use Standard Attribute Names##

 Whenever possible, use standard names for attributes, spelled out.
 For example, "Intelligence", "Strength", and "Wisdom".
 This is important so that if a Character is imported into a game with a different sheet, most of the values will be able to transition.
 If the attribute names are all different, then nothing can be imported.
 Your best bet is to look at existing sheets and whenever possible use the same attribute names that are already in use.
-Additionally when updating existing character sheets if you are doing significant attribute name changes it is a best practice to write a sheet worker to migrate the existing input data over to the new attribute names so that players will not lose their data.

 ##No Character Creation or Advancement##